 FVLT makes annual site visits to monitor this conservation easement.
-In 2022, NRDP staff accompanied FVLT on their monitoring visit.
-Nothing inconsistent with the terms of the easement was observed in 2022 or prior years' monitoring visits.
-The ranch is part of the Warm Springs Creek Block Management Area (BMA), which from 2017 to 2021 provided an average of 1,778 hunter days annually.
+In 2022, NRDP staff accompanied FVLT on their monitoring visits.
+Nothing inconsistent with the terms of the easement was observed in 2022.
+In 2023 NRDP staff again participated in the monitoring visit-ranch management remains consistent with the terms of the easement.
+The ranch is part of the Warm Springs Creek Block Management Area (BMA), which in 2022 provided 1,566 hunter days.
+From 2017 to 2022 the BMA provided an average of 1,743 hunter days annually.
 The Graveley family remains a committed conservation partner and they are interested in pursuing habitat enhancement projects on their property.

-Clark Fork River Ranch (Deer Lodge South, Section 4.2.4.6) Project completed.
+Clark Fork River Ranch (Deer Lodge South, Section 4.2.4.6)

+Project completed.
 Monitoring and management ongoing.

 In April 2019, the Governor approved the purchase of the 2,650-acre Clark Fork River Ranch (CFRR), located several miles south of Deer Lodge.
 The CFRR includes 5.5 miles of the Clark Fork River corridor containing approximately 850 acres of riparian habitat and another 1,800 acres of high-quality grassland and shrub grassland habitat.
-Having this property in State ownership supports the State with remedial and restoration actions, provides flow to the dewatered reach of the Clark Fork River, and allows for permanent public access on the entire property.
+Having this property in State ownership facilitates State remedial and restoration actions, provides flow to the dewatered reach of the Clark Fork River, and allows for permanent public access on the entire property.
 NRDP manages the ranch and is developing a management plan for its future use.
 FWP and NRDP are managing access to the river and upland areas for public hunting, fishing, and other recreational activities.
 The BMA for this ranch, Sager Lane BMA, was launched in September 2019.
-FWP reports that since the CFRR's purchase it has provided an average of 628 hunter days annually.
+FWP reports that the Sager Lane BMA had 481 hunter days in 2022.
+Since the CFRR's purchase it has provided an average of 591 hunter days annually.

 After the property is no longer needed for remediation/restoration actions, NRDP will work with other state and local government agencies and seek public input regarding the properties' disposition.
 Disposition options for the property must meet state requirements and could include establishment of additional conservation easements to protect Restoration Plan goals and retain some level of public access with subsequent sale of the property; transfer of the property to another state or local governmental entity or entities; or other options developed by NRDP with stakeholder and public input.
+Under the terms on a conservation easement on the property the state has the right to develop a fishing access site on the property.
 If the property is sold, consistent with state requirements, the three funds will be reimbursed the pro rata share of the proceeds of the sale.

-Work in 2022 consisted of vegetation monitoring, repair of fence along the Clark Fork River on the northern boundary of the property, and evaluations of water use.
 NRDP has a lease with the adjoining landowner that allows for cattle grazing and split season hay production on the 250 acres of pivot irrigated lands.
-In 2022, NRDP continued to evaluate the efficacy of this approach to water management and cooperative management with a landowner.
-NRDP accompanied FVLT on their annual monitoring trip to the Broken Circle conservation easement, which includes the CFRR as well as two other ranches.
-FVLT and NRDP staff discussed options for placement of a repository on the ranch once remediation begins as well as the split season water lease.
+In 2022, NRDP began to evaluate the efficacy of this approach to water management and cooperative management with a landowner.
+Work in 2022 consisted of vegetation monitoring and repairs to a fence along the Clark Fork River on the northern boundary of the property, as well as evaluation of water use associated with the pivots.
+In 2023 NRDP continued monitoring and maintenance on the property: repairs were made by MDOT to a down fence along the interstate right-of-way, evaluations of water use continued, and four vegetation monitoring enclosures were completed.
+NRDP has accompanied FVLT on their annual monitoring trips to the Broken Circle conservation easement, which includes the CFRR as well as two other ranches.
+FVLT and NRDP staff discussed the split season water lease as well as livestock management and range monitoring.